About Me

 LifeHere's what makes me Me :)

-I'll also use this section to talk about my life as a grad student.
+I'll also use this section to talk about my life as a grad student and biologist.
 We'll chat about food, family, and friends.
 Oh, and also cats (see cat tax below). |